 The island has moderate temperatures much of the year.
 It does not get as hot or as cold as Australia’s interior.
 Many prefer the warmer temperatures, between September to April, but with summer and holidays comes larger crowds.
 Fraser truly is a paradise year round.

-To independently explore Fraser Island, you need to reserve a campsite or book accommodation, get a barge ticket and have a way to explore the island.
+To independently explore K’gari (Fraser Island), you need to reserve a campsite or book accommodation, get a barge ticket and have a way to explore the island.

-Fraser Island has no roads, except in the township.
+K’gari (Fraser Island) has no roads, except in the township.
 The island is approximately 120 kilometres long and 25 kilometres wide.
 Therefore, Fraser’s gems can only be experienced if one has access to a boat, plane, or 4-wheel drive.
-There are inland tracks and beach tracks on Fraser Island.
+There are inland tracks and beach tracks on K’gari (Fraser Island).
 Between the excellent drives and natural wonders, Fraser is regarded as a one of Australia’s pre-eminent four-wheel driving destinations.
 If you want you can check our range of off-road 4wd hire vehicles.

 Please note that not all 4WD hire companies will allow vehicles to be driven off road, including the beach.
 Moreover, having a well maintained vehicle is critical for your safety and enjoyment.

-Vehicle access permits are required to drive on Fraser Island.
-Permits for Fraser Island are $46.60 up to a month of access and $234 for the whole year.
-If you plan on 4WDing on Fraser Island and Cooloola Recreation Area (Coloured Sands) you can get permits for both locations at a 20% discount.
+Vehicle access permits are required to drive on K’gari (Fraser Island).
+Permits for K’gari (Fraser Island) are $46.60 up to a month of access and $234 for the whole year.
+If you plan on 4WDing on K’gari (Fraser Island) and Cooloola Recreation Area (Coloured Sands) you can get permits for both locations at a 20% discount.
 Permits for both are $74.70 for a month or $374.80 for the year.

-With 28 camping areas on Fraser Island, there are plenty of camping options.
+With 28 camping areas on K’gari (Fraser Island), there are plenty of camping options.
 We primarily enjoy the beach camping areas, because they are remote and avoid crowds.
 Although they are without facilities, beach camping areas allow the visitor to truly ‘get away from it all’ and feel absorbed into the wilderness.

 Top Waddy Campground is another favourite.
 Though frequently crowded, Top Waddy has oceanfront campsites, is protected from the ocean by sandbars and tide pools, and is an excellent fishing location.
 Moreover, Top Waddy has a giant sand blow to hike up and refreshing Lake Wabby to swim in.
 Many decide to camp at Top Waddy because it is one of the few places on the island where campfires are permitted.
 To learn more about camp sites available on Fraser, click here.